majo44/postcss-es-modules/docs/README.md

 This option can be very useful on the development process.

+## Next steps
+For more information please go to the [api reference](https://majo44.github.io/postcss-es-modules/#/api/) documentation or to the [examples](https://majo44.github.io/postcss-es-modules/#/examples/) section.

 ## Need a help ?
 If you have any problems, issues, ect. please use [github discussions](https://github.com/majo44/postcss-es-modules/discussions).